emartineznunez/emartineznunez.github.io/aboutme.md

 Avda. das Ciencias s/n, 15782.
 Santiago de Compostela, SPAIN
 Email: emilio.nunez@usc.es

 My research is focussed on the development of theoretical models to study chemical reactions.
-See the publications for details.Over the last years I've been involved in the Automated discovery of reaction Mechanisms and Kinetics: [AutoMeKin](https://github.com/emartineznunez/AutoMeKin)
+See the publications for details.

+Over the last years I've been involved in the Automated discovery of reaction Mechanisms and Kinetics: [AutoMeKin](https://github.com/emartineznunez/AutoMeKin)